X-Y table

 X-Y tables, also known as cross working tables or coordinate tables, help provide horizontal motion for automated machinery such as assembly robots in manufacturing facilities.
-Robotic arms and other automated machinery have only a limited range of motion while their bases remain stationary; X-Y tables allow these basis to move horizontally along X and Y axis.
+Robotic arms and other automated machinery have only a limited range of motion while their bases remain stationary; X-Y tables allow this basis to move horizontally along X and Y axis.
 Also known as XY stages, XY tables are motorized linear slides with linear motion based in bearings which are driven by a drive mechanism, typically a linear motor.
-XY tables are built and configured to provide high-performance positioning along multiple axis.
+XY tables are built and configured to provide high-performance positioning along multiple axes.

 Applications

 Serving industries including general machinery, pharmaceutical, manufacturing and semiconductor, XY tables offer precision-controlled automated movement.
 XY tables are broadly used in mechanical processes and applications including material handling, industrial automation equipment, machinery building and automated measurement.

 Construction

 XY tables are flat surfaces mounted on ball bearing slides or roller slides with multiple linear bases and are composed of forcers and platens.
 The forcer glides over the platen on frictionless air bearings and moves continuously in a linear motion across the platen.
 To create multiple axis, linear bases are often stacked on top of one another, with the top "Y" axis acting both as a carriage to the bottom base and as the base which holds the table.
 Adjustable gibs can be attached on both axis.
 These types of XY tables, used frequently for the movement of robotic, are often called "positioning tables".
 Materials used to construct XY tables include stainless steel and cast iron as well as bronze for bearings and aluminum for frames.